 - Core beliefs, or the thoughts at the base of our feelings and actions, which provide the standards against which we evaluate our experience and ourselves.

-In committed relationships, there is often a clash between the family cultures each partner brings to the relationship; the goal for the couple becomes one of creating a new, mutually satisfying and meaningful family culture of their own.
-To do this, the partners must become aware of how their family-of-origin programmed their expectations.
+In committed relationships, often there is a clash between the family cultures each partner brings to the relationship; the goal for the couple becomes one of creating a new, mutually satisfying and meaningful family culture of their own.
+To do this, the partners must become aware of how their family of origin programmed their expectations.

 We internalize family culture with our observations and our learning, and what we learn in these early years takes on an inflexible character about which we have little choice.
 It is useful to name our early learning our “programming,” since it is the source of much of our behavior in close relationships.
-During childhood and into adulthood, we test and re-test our programmed learning, opting to replicate it or reject it.
+During childhood and into adulthood, we test and retest our programmed learning, opting to replicate it or reject it.

 What this means, in general terms, is that we behave like our parents or their perceived opposites and continue to do so, without awareness, until life experiences allow (or force) us to recognize alternatives to our programmed possibilities.